 Efficiency of Your Furnace

 High-efficiency furnaces have up to 98% AFUE ratings.
 When a furnace reads 100,000 BTWU/98% AFUE, it means it will use 100,000 units of energy in an hour and use 98,000 of them into as heat for your home.
-High-efficiency furnaces cost more at the point of purchase but make up for it by being cheap to maintain in the long run.
+High-efficiency furnaces cost more at the point of purchase but make up for it by being cheap to maintain overall.

 Installation of Your Furnace